RWS-Open/tridion-docs-extension-clonepublication/README.md

 ### Usage

-1) Login to Tridion Docs Organize Space
+1) Login to Tridion Docs Organize Space.
-2) Create a new folder for publication to clone
+2) Create a new folder in Structured Content tree view for publication to clone.
-3) Navigate to the publication and select a single publication that needs to be cloned and click on clone publication button
+3) Navigate to the publication and select a single publication that needs to be cloned and click on clone publication button.
-4) On clicking of clone publication, you will get a pop up to select the target folder
+4) On clicking of clone publication, you will get a pop up to select the target folder.
-5) Select the target folder and click clone publication button
+5) Select the target folder and click clone publication button.
-6) After clone publication is done success message will be shown
+6) After clone publication is done success notification message will be shown.
-7) Refresh the target publication folder to the see the cloned publication
+7) Refresh the target publication folder to the see the cloned publication.